Volcanoes in Hawaii: Breaking Down Hawaii's Volcanoes by Island

 Mauna Kea is also the optimal location for astronomical observation.
 As such, it is home to several of the world’s most powerful telescopes and observatories.

 The volcanoes of Oahu are either dormant or extinct.
 The difference?
-An extinct volcano is not expected to erupt again, while a dormant volcano is not erupting, but could.
+An extinct volcano is not expected to erupt again, while a dormant volcano is active with the potential to erupt again.
 Of these volcanoes, the island was created almost entirely by two: Ko’olau making up the eastern portion of the island and Waianae forming the other.
 These two ancients aren’t very recognizable as volcanoes anymore.
 If you’re looking for a more iconic volcano, there are several other, more recognizable, craters to view on Oahu.

 The mountain range that makes up the windward, or eastern side, of the island is actually not a mountain range as they are typically thought of.
 Most mountain ranges are created by the movement and collision of tectonic plates.
 Ko’olau is actually the western half of a huge crater shield volcano, the other half of which slid into the Pacific nearly three million years ago.
 The present site of Kaneohe Bay is all that is left of the massive volcano’s caldera or central, large crater.
 Ko’olau hasn’t been active for over 10,000 years.